17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 7. Hayley Kiyoko

-Hayley Kiyoko is a fantastic representative for Millennial and Gen Z queer femme music fans.
+Pop singer Hayley Kiyoko is a fantastic representative for Millennial and Gen Z queer music fans.
 Before Kiyoko was a major lesbian icon, she got her start as a young actor and musical performer, appearing on Disney’s Lemonade Mouth and Wizards of Waverly Place.

 Kiyoko’s hit single “Girls Like Girls” quickly became a popular lesbian anthem when it was released in 2015.
 Since then, Kiyoko’s electro-pop style has continued to be a favorite for young LGBT fans.

-Young M.A. has taken the throne as the younger generation’s fearless lesbian rapper.
-She first gained notoriety in 2014 when a Facebook post criticizing her music went viral.
-Ironically, this critical post only helped her to become more popular.
+Born Katorah Kasanova Marrero, Young M.A. first gained notoriety in 2014 when a Facebook post criticizing her music went viral.
+Ironically, this negative post only helped her to become more popular in a positive way.

-In 2016, Young M.A.’s debut single “Ooouuu” was extremely successful and was even used by other prominent hip-hop artists.
-Young M.A. released an album in 2019 and an EP in 2020 and has also made her acting debut in an episode of Mr. Robot.
+In 2016, Young M.A.’s debut single “Ooouuu” was extremely successful and was even remixed by other prominent hip-hop artists such as Nicki Minaj and French Montana.

-Young M.A. is open about her sexuality and her attraction to women.
-In 2018, she directed a lesbian adult film.
+While Young M.A. doesn’t like to put labels on her sexuality, she has been open about her attraction to women.
+In 2018, she also directed a lesbian adult film, The Gift

-Tegan and Sara is the epitome of 2010 indie lesbian music.
-The band is comprised of Tegan and Sara Quinn, identical twins who are both lesbians.
+The pop duo Tegan and Sara is the epitome of 2010 indie lesbian music.
+The band is comprised of Tegan and Sara Quin, identical twins who are both lesbians.

 The Canadian sibling duo gained critical acclaim for their sixth album, Sainthood, elevating them from teen alternative music to mainstream success.
 In 2013, Tegan and Sara released one of their biggest hits, “Closer,” a nostalgic love song that reminisces about simpler times.

-Tegan and Sara are involved with LGBT activism and started the Tegan and Sara Foundation to support queer women and girls.
-They have also been awarded Outstanding Music Artist from GLAAD Media Awards.
+Tegan and Sara are involved with LGBTQIA+ activism and started the Tegan and Sara Foundation to support queer women and girls.
+They have also been awarded Outstanding Music Artist by GLAAD Media Awards.

 After leaving PopLyfe, Kehlani went through a period of extreme poverty and homelessness.
 However, they got another big break in 2013 when Nick Cannon offered them housing and studio time.

-Carlile gained considerable attention with her second album, The Story, which featured the well-known song “The Story.”
+Carlile gained considerable attention with her second album, The Story, which featured the hit song “The Story.”
+The early seasons of the popular TV show Grey’s Anatomy frequently used her music, further cementing her place in pop culture.

 Their first major album, Indigo Girls, came out in 1988 and featured their big hit “Closer To Fine.”
 The band has continued to stay active and has released music independently on their label since 2007.

-Country music has not always been an inclusive space for LGBTQIA+ people, and the country singer Brandy Clark broke some significant barriers by being an out lesbian country artist with a Grammy-nominated album.
+Country music has not always been an inclusive space for LGBTQIA+ people.
+However, Brandy Clark broke some significant barriers by being an out lesbian country artist with a Grammy-nominated album.

 The musician has also gained fame for dating a few female celebrities, including supermodel Cara Delevingne.
-St. Vincent has said she believes in gender and sexual fluidity.
+St. Vincent has said she believes in gender and sexual fluidity and has mentioned that she doesn’t identify with any gender.

 Gore never went out of her way to hide her sexuality and hosted the PBS program In The Life, a show that focused on LGBTQIA+ issues.